How to protect your man cave

 All these devices can link to a Verisure 3G control panel so that the man cave owner is able to monitor and control the alarm system from anywhere, and Verisure’s smartphone app offers similar functionality.
 But there is more support available – the 24-hour Alarm Receiving Centre can monitor any alerts to establish if they are false alarms or genuine emergencies and even send out a Guard Response or inform the relevant authorities.

-Keeping a man cave or she shed secure makes sense considering the investment that goes into creating fun and exciting spaces to relax in – and some of the technology behind Verisure’s security systems is as interesting as the man cave gadgets they are protecting.
+Keeping a man cave or she shed secure makes sense, especially considering the investment that goes into creating fun and exciting spaces to relax.
+Some of the technology behind Verisure’s security systems is as interesting as the man cave gadgets they are protecting.
 Book a free Home Security Review today to find out how to get the best protection.